yjose/elazizi.com/src/content/blog/2023-06-17-variable-env-react-native.md

 - [📄 babel.config.js](https://github.com/obytes/react-native-template-obytes/blob/master/babel.config.js)
 - [📄 src/api/client.ts](https://github.com/obytes/react-native-template-obytes/blob/master/src/api/common/client.tsx)

+> 🚨 `Unable to resolve module path` means you are trying to import the `path` Node.js module into your app, which will not work because the runtime is different.
+This issue arises because you are importing the `./env.js` file into a file located in the `./src` folder, which Metro is attempting to bundle.
+To resolve this, ensure you import your environment variables from `@env`, which should be an [alias](https://github.com/obytes/react-native-template-obytes/blob/a46693e6ddad22bd42e8c03fec623120d9d376d4/babel.config.js#L15) for `./src/core/env.js`, instead of `./env.js`.

 ## Last words

 I know it's a long article, but I hope you find it useful.
 Before ending this article, I want to add some notes.